Networkcaretaker/garden_app/.docs/ai-notes.md

       "title": "Client Testimonials"
     }

-Task 1. add project data to testimonial.
+Task 1.
+Add project data to testimonial.

-When the website setting json file is created I would like a function to lookup the projects that are saved in the projects array and add some project data to the projects object.
-I would like the projects to look like this in the json file.
+When the websiteConfig.json file is created I would like a function to lookup the projects in the database that are saved in the projects array and then add selected project data to the projects object.
+I would like the projects in the testimonials object to look like this in the json file.

 "testimonials": {
       "clients": [